 In May 2014, the FASB issued a new standard, "Revenue from Contracts with Customers", which amends the existing accounting standards for revenue recognition.
 The standard requires entities to recognize revenue when they transfer promised goods or services to customers in an amount that reflects the consideration the entity expects to be entitled to in exchange for those goods or services.
-This standard is applicable for fiscal years beginning after December 15, 2017 and for interim periods within those years and early adoption is permitted for the fiscal years beginning after December 15, 2017 and for interim periods within those years and early adoption is permitted for the fiscal years beginning after December 15, 2018.
+This standard is applicable for fiscal years beginning after December 15, 2017 and for interim periods within those years and early adoption is permitted for the fiscal years beginning after December 15, 2016.
+The Company expects to adopt this standard on October 1, 2018.
 The Company is currently evaluating the impact the adoption of this standard may have on its consolidated financial statements.